 The Mustard Tree Trust was founded in 2002.
 We are a Christian charity with an emphasis on children and young people.
-The Trust is managed by a board of trustees and employs one full-time youth worker, one part-time youth worker, one part-time children's worker and a part-time administrator.
+The Trust is managed by a board of trustees and our workers are part time or sessional.
 We affirm the 8 principles of good RE as outlined in the Religious Education Council's code of practice.

 Find our more

 Do you want to find out what is happening?

 Thank you for all your support for our work.
 I have been in schools to lead assemblies on Harvest and I have been having a few meetings to discuss some new ideas.